FilipeMCruz/dotfiles/README.md

 - xsv <https://github.com/BurntSushi/xsv>
 - fzf <https://github.com/junegunn/fzf>

 If you don't know them, check their repos.
-They are, in my opinion,a must for anyone that spends a lot of time on the cli.
+They are, in my opinion, a must for anyone that spends a lot of time on the cli.

 #### `/scripts/.toys`